-Many companies make us believe that security and comfort always have to be traded for privacy.
-There are privacy conscious alternatives, however.
+In an era of big data mining, many companies make us believe that security and comfort always have to be traded for privacy.
+Here the Emsisoft team explore privacy conscious alternatives.

 Emsisoft’s public anti-malware database isthisfilesafe.com truly is one of a kind.
 As of today, it knows over 163 million malware threats so you don’t have to worry about getting infected with any of those bastards.